luhm/luhm/README.md

 💻 I'm a mentee in Data Analysis at [Caju Code](https://www.linkedin.com/company/caju-code/) since Jan, 2025.
 - I've also colaborate as a Junior FrontEnd Dev there from November, 2024 to January, 2025.

-### My projects in data analysis

-📊 [Olhar de Bastet](https://github.com/luhm/escola_olhar_de_bastet) - an analysis on the models of salary payment of professionals in a non-existing school.

-:bar_chart: [Gatolate](https://github.com/luhm/gatolate) - a non-existing chocolate store.

-📊 [Salário em Dados](https://github.com/luhm/projeto_salarios_dados) - an understanding of salary in data field of work.

 <!--
 :mortar_board: I finished my front-end internship at [Brainwave Matrix Solutions](https://www.linkedin.com/company/brainwave-matrix-solutions/posts/?feedView=all) in January 2025.